1945

 700-acre Frye Ranch @ Sedona, Arizona.

-Helen Frye, at the Frye Ranch in Sedona, (now red Rock State Park).
-Before Harriet took the
+seen above to the right side of Helen Frye, at the Frye Ranch in Sedona (now Red Rock State

-could do that!”
+think I could do that!”

 Harriet Appelwick soon found herself at Transcontinental & Western Air applying for the